gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 ```

 #### debug
 This script will let you debug if you run into problem with `marketmaker` and coins using `gdb`.
 This will kill the `marketmaker` first, do a `git pull` for fresh data and build it again.
+Once ready, type `run` and hit enter to start.
+In case of marketmaker crash, you can use `backtrace` command to find the reason of the crash.
 To exit from this mode type `quit` and hit enter.

 Sample File Contents:
 ```shell